MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 ---
-title: "Using Designer"
+title: Using Designer
-description: "Description of how Designer works and is integrated with the AL development experience."
+description: Description of how Designer works and is integrated with the AL development experience.
 author: jswymer
 ms.author: jswymer
 ms.reviewer: jswymer